Environmental Technical Advisory Committee (ELTAC)

 Membership

-The committee is composed of 16 appointed members representing a variety of expertise in the areas of environmental testing, laboratory accreditation, and method development and validation.
+The committee is composed of 10 appointed and voting members representing a variety of expertise in the areas of environmental testing, laboratory accreditation, and method development and validation.
 Members are selected by the Deputy Director of the Division of Drinking Water to serve a two-year term, and includes both regulated stakeholders, and data users.
 There are two types of members – voting representatives from the scientific and laboratory community and non-voting members representing state agency partners and the public.

 Meet the ELTAC Members